ComponentKitchen/Composable/README.md

       foo() { return "Mixin"; }
     }

-    class MyClass extends Composable.compose(Mixin) {
-      foo() { return "MyClass"; }
+    class MyClass extends Composable.compose(Mixin) {   // Base is an expression foo() { return "MyClass"; }
     }

     let instance = new MyClass();
-    instance.foo(); // Returns "MyClass", because MyClass is at head of chain
+    instance.foo(); // Returns "MyClass", since MyClass is at head of the chain

 Because the base class for `extends` is `Composable.compose(Mixin)`, we get the following prototype chain:

-    instance --> MyClass --> (copy of Mixin) --> Composable --> Object
+    instance → MyClass → (copy of Mixin) → Composable → Object

 Compared to the previous example, the positions of MyClass and Mixin are reversed.
-This is because Mixin was composed into the starting point for MyClass, rather than composed into MyClass afterwards.
+This is because here Mixin was composed into the starting point for MyClass, rather than composed into MyClass afterwards.